Gene E. Robinson, Director

 James Collins helped found the field of synthetic biology.
 He is also a pioneering researcher in systems biology, having made fundamental discoveries regarding the actions of antibiotics and the emergence of antibiotic resistance.
 Currently, he is the Termeer Professor of Medical Engineering & Science and a Professor of Biological Engineering at the Massachusetts Institute of Technology.
 Collins is a Rhodes Scholar, MacArthur Fellow, and recipient of the National Institutes of Health Director’s Pioneer Award, as well as a member of the National Academy of Sciences, the National Academy of Engineering, and the American Academy of Arts & Sciences.

 Richard Foster is a director of, and investor in, digital healthcare, cyber security and food security companies.
-He is currently Chairman of higi, a digital population health company, and Ancera, a food security company.
+He is currently the Managing Partner of the Millbrook Management Group LLC.
 He is an Emeritus Director of McKinsey & Co., where he was a founder and leader of McKinsey’s Healthcare, Technology and Private Equity Practices.
-He is a Venture Partner at Lux Capital and Board Member of Memorial Sloan Kettering, the W. M. Keck Foundation and the Chairman of the National Academies of Science, Engineering and Medicine Presidents’ Circle.
+He is also Venture Partner at Lux Capital and Board Member of Memorial Sloan Kettering, the W. M. Keck Foundation and a member of the National Academies of Science, Engineering and Medicine Presidents’ Circle.
 His research interests are in long-term relationships between innovation, regulation and capital formation.
 He is a Fellow of the American Academy of Arts and Sciences.

 Founder and Chairman